jensvog/maze-solver-server/README.md

 given API request.
 The application is designed for AWS lambda.
 The application is written in TypeScript.

+## Usage

+The API can be used by sending HTTP Post request to the API endpoint.
+The application expects the request in a specific format.
+It can be seen in the models/maze.json.
+The application uses a request validator to check if the sent data is correct.

 ## Installation

 ### Dependencies